 If you don’t see anything to approve follow the instructions on section 8 of the Duo mobile user guide to reactivate Duo mobile.

 How do I use Duo when abroad or in an area where I can’t get any data or phone signal?

-You can use both the hardware token and the Duo Mobile app without requiring either data (wifi/4G) or mobile phone signal.
+You can use the Duo Mobile app without requiring either data (wifi/4G) or mobile phone signal.

 The Duo Mobile app, once enrolled and in use, has the ability to generate temporary codes without wifi/4G/SMS signals.
 The mobile device can be in aeroplane mode and still generate the code which you type into the system you are accessing during login.
 This will only work once the app is set up and working so you will need to enrol and test before leaving.